sinistersnare/SinScheme/docs/language.md

 and never actually returning.
 At the end of the program, we 'halt'.
 By doing this, we obviate the stack.
 CPS is good in this language because LLVM can tail-call optimize programs whereas things like the JVM cant, and CPS would destroy the stack in a JVM.
-7. Closure-Conversion (`closure-convert.rkt`): Here, we replace all syntactic functions (`lambda` forms) with 'closures' which pair the syntax with an explicit environment that closes over the function.
+7. Closure-Conversion (`cps-closure-convert.rkt`): Here, we replace all syntactic functions (`lambda` forms) with 'closures' which pair the syntax with an explicit environment that closes over the function.
 Each closure is placed on the top-level of the program, and is explicitly created with an environment before use.
 The output is a `proc` IR